 If you are courteous off-line then behaving the same way online is not problematic, because online courtesy is primarily a matter of common sense, and thinking twice before you post.
 There are some extras that are specific to online communication but they are easily learned.
-If you are new to blogging and are not aware of Netiquette, then you may want to consult Netiquette Guidelines.
+If you are new to blogging you may not be aware of Netiquette.

 Netiquette began before the 1991 start of the World Wide Web.
 Text-based email, Telnet, Usenet, Gopher, Wais, and FTP from educational and research bodies dominated Internet traffic.
 At that time, it was considered somewhat indecent to make commercial public postings, and the limitations of insecure, text-only communications demanded that the community have a common set of rules.
 The term “netiquette” has been in use since at least 1983, as evidenced by posts of the satirical “Dear Emily” Postnews column. — Wikipedia

 I discovered a 2 minute and 39 second long video that summarizes the basics so I’m posting it today.
 I do have many things to say on this issue but I will wait for readers to comment before I share them.